 azsakano – Romantics (Shoegaze, Dream Pop – February 1st)

-For those of you who like your shoegaze like you like your life, constant and consistent, there are always Japanese musicians willing to create beautiful, straight-forward, and dreamy-as-hell shoegaze just as they always have, and perhaps always will.
-Azsa Kano is not by any metric the first to stand where she stands, but she is most certainly a hell of a musician to hold on to that legacy.
-Her sounds are so rich and filled with the kind of plinky, layered guitar textures that heavily rewards repeated and attentive listens
+For those of you who like your shoegaze like you like your life, constant and consistent, there are always releases for you.
+Japanese musicians willing to create beautiful, straight-forward, and dreamy-as-hell shoegaze just as they always have, and perhaps always will.
+Azsa Kano is not by any metric the first to arrive at this sonic conclusion, but she is most certainly one hell of a musician.
+Her walls of sound are rich and textured, filled with the kind of plinky, layered guitar walls that immerse any attentive listen underwater.

-On Romantics, her debut mini-album, following her Good-bye, Pessimism, and 暑中 EPs she feels like smoke, finally shuffling off her simple frame and achieving something tremendous.
+On Romantics, her debut mini-album, the follow-up to her Good-bye, Pessimism, and 暑中 EPs, feels like smoke, shuffling off her simple frame and achieving something tremendously un-corporeal.

 Soft as snow and warm inside.
 It’s the kind of assured genre mastery that could lead to something beyond.
 Only time will tell.

 Michinori Toyota – Psychedelic Lovely Last Night (Experimental Rock, Shoegaze, Indie Folk – January 18th)